Mission City Outlaws

-The Mission City Outlaws are a junior "B" ice hockey team based in Mission, British Columbia, Canada.
+The Mission City Outlaws are a Junior “A” ice hockey team based in Mission, British Columbia, Canada.
 They are members of the Harold Brittain Conference of the Pacific Junior Hockey League (PJHL).
 The Outlaws play their home games at Mission Leisure Centre.
-Scott Farrell is the current general manager and co-owner of the hockey team.
-Parv Dhaliwal is also a co-owner.
+Scott Farrell serves as the General Manager, Governor and Co-Owner of the hockey team.
+Parv Dhaliwal is also a Co-Owner.

 History

 The Hope Icebreakers joined the league in 2003 as an expansion team, before relocating prior to the 2008-09 PIJHL season to become the Mission Icebreakers.
-For the 2012-13 season the team changed their name and logo to the Mission City Outlaws.
+For the 2012–13 season the team changed their name and logo to the Mission City Outlaws.

-In 2014-15 season, the Mission City Outlaws beat out the Aldergrove Kodiaks to win the Harold Brittain Conference.
+In 2014–15 season, the Mission City Outlaws beat out the Aldergrove Kodiaks to win the Harold Brittain Conference.

-Hosts of the 2014-15 Cyclone Taylor Cup - The Mission City Outlaws beat out the North Vancouver Wolfpack to claim the Bronze Medal.
+Hosts of the 2014-15 Cyclone Taylor Cup - The Mission City Outlaws beat out the North Vancouver Wolfpack to claim the bronze medal.

+In 2025, the league announced plans to promote the Chilliwack Jets, Coastal Tsunami, Delta Ice Hawks, Grandview Steelers, Langley Trappers, Richmond Sockeyes and Ridge Meadows Flames to a new Tier 1 division beginning in the 2025–26 season.
+Under the plan, the Abbotsford Pilots, Aldergrove Ironmen, Mission City Outlaws, North Vancouver Wolf Pack, Port Coquitlam Trailblazers, Port Moody Panthers, Surrey Knights and White Rock Whalers would remain as Tier 2, as well as a planned expansion team to be based in Cloverdale.
+However, when the plan was put to the franchise owners for a vote, it failed to pass by the required two-thirds majority, with 8 members voting for and 7 voting against.
+The vote was divided between the franchises that had been selected for promotion, who voted in favour of the motion, and those not selected for promotion, who voted against it.